marcelwo4jedynki/pixel-sort/readme.md

 Each color gets assigned a weight, then they get sorted by gravity

+You can define a custom mask and only have the selected shape sorted or vice versa

 You can use it [here!](https://marcelwo4jedynki.github.io/pixel-sort/)

 <img width="2558" height="1270" alt="image" src="https://github.com/user-attachments/assets/587a8580-11f7-4314-a7cf-6c2705a2adad" />